 We opted to forego a vehicle since we heard that parking is rare and when you find it, can be very expensive.
 Now that I’ve been, I can confirm that both rumors are true.
 Oh and if you were to find street parking you may have to parallel park on a 60 degree angle.
 There are many options for getting around…Trolleys, Uber, Walking, Muni, BART or ferry.
 I can’t give much advice on the public transportation system since I stuck to uber and walking but checked out Curbed San Francisco’s full guide for more info.

-What to Pack for 3 days in San Francisco
+What to Pack for your 3 day San Francisco Itinerary

 San Francisco is one of the most casual cities I’ve ever been to.
 I wore a dress with over the knee heeled boots and felt pretty dressy.
 I discourage wearing any heels because it did me no favors walking up or down hills.
 Casual attire, flats, layers, and California flare will suit this San Francisco itinerary.